In Bulgaria we focus on:

 strengthening the resilience of financial intermediation.

-As well as being a country where the EBRD works, Bulgaria is also a donor.
-In 2018 Bulgaria provided €115 million of European Structure and Investment Funds to support water projects across the country.
+As well as being a country where the EBRD works, Bulgaria is also a donor having provided €115 million of European Structure and Investment Funds to support water projects across the country.

 The EBRD’s latest strategy for Bulgaria was adopted on 15 January 2020.